 Loop an animation

 - On the timeline, click the Set animation repeat button on the animation layer that you want to loop.

 - In the pop-up menu, select an option:

-- None - The animation will not loop.
+- None - The animation does not loop.

 Select keyframes and spans

-- Click a keyframe or animation span (the space between keyframes on the timeline) to select it.
-Selecting two adjacent keyframes will also select the span between them.
+- Click a keyframe or span to select it.
+Selecting two consecutive keyframes also selects the span between them.
 Similarly, selecting a span automatically selects the surrounding keyframes as well.

-- Control +click (Windows) or Command +click (Mac) to select or deselect discontiguous keyframes or spans.
+- Ctrl+click (Windows) or ⌘+click (Mac) to select or deselect discontiguous keyframes or spans.

 - Click and drag a rectangular selection marquee to select all the keyframes within the rectangle.
-Spans will only be selected if both their keyframes are included inside the marquee.
+Spans are only selected if both their keyframes are included inside the marquee.

-- Control +click and drag (Windows) or Command +click and drag (Mac) a marquee to switch whether keyframes are selected or not.
+- Ctrl+click and drag (Windows) or ⌘+click and drag (Mac) a marquee to switch whether keyframes are selected or not.
 Keyframes inside the rectangle that aren't currently selected will be selected, while keyframes that are already selected will be deselected.
 Again, spans are only affected if both their keyframes are included inside the marquee.

 Move keyframes and spans

-Once you have selected keyframes or spans, you can move them by dragging them along the timeline to a new location.
+After selecting keyframes or spans, you can move them by dragging them along the timeline to a new location.
 The animation timing changes accordingly.

 Copy and paste a keyframe